SoCal-Deaconess-Association/SCDA-Website/README.md

 5. [Contact Information](#contact-information)

 ## Description
 The official website for the Southern California Deaconess Association is crafted with React.js for the front-end and styled using SASS.
 This website adopts responsive web design principles to ensure seamless display across all devices.
+Videos are embedded using the `react-youtube` package.

 <div align="center">
     <h3>Desktop View</h3>